sams4566/bear-fitness/README.md

 - __Authentication__
   - Users will be able to sign-up, sign-in and sign-out using the below screens.
-  - Admins are the only users who are able to add and edit products alongside viewing all of the options in the Admin.
+  - Admins are the only users who are able to add and edit products alongside viewing all of the options in the Django Admin Panel.
   - If users aren't logged in they won't be able to add products to a basket or wishlist alongside leaving a rating or review of a product.
   - I used the built in django.allauth package to impliment these functions.